MUESdummy/Emergent-Necessity-Theory-ENT-/README.md

  \kappa_R^{\text{eff}}(t) = \frac{1}{\Delta} \int_{t-\Delta}^{t} \kappa_{\text{inst}}(u) \, du

 jump to-

 <add>

 Omega Duality ref shortened.

 \Omega_{\text{in}}
 maximal internally representable state space under the system’s constraints

 \Omega_{\text{out}}
 complementary constraint-space that cannot be represented- but still governs stability, failure modes, and transitions.

-Note: Omega Duality emerged during the consolidation of Emergent Necessity Theory as a necessary structural consequence of coherence thresholds applied to observer-bound systems, rather than as an independent postulate.
+Note: <Omega Duality emerged during the consolidation of Emergent Necessity Theory as a necessary structural consequence of coherence thresholds applied to observer-bound systems, rather than as an independent postulate.>

-Ethical and Scientific Integrity:
+*Ethical and Scientific Integrity:
 	•	ENT does not claim sentience detection or metaphysical truth.
-	•	All metaphysical interpretations rejected — ENT is structural, not ideological.
+	•	All metaphysical interpretations rejected— ENT is structural, not ideological.
-	•	AEFL and SCQ are not diagnostic tools, but symbolic tracking metrics.
+	•	AEFL and SCQ are not diagnostic tools, but instrumentalized symbolic tracking metrics.
-	•	ENT encourages domain-unifying falsifiability, not theoretical supremacy.
+	•	ENT only encourages domain-unifying falsifiability, not "theoretical supremacy".

 ⸻